edtbl76/EffectiveJava/src/main/java/Methods_7/OverloadingJudiciously_52/UseOverloadingJudiciously.md

 - NEVER overload at all when using varargs
     - see Item 53 for the exception to the rule
 - overload-by-name is a way to use naming variations to avoid overloading pitfalls
+- do NOT overload methods to take different functional interfaces in the same argument position.
+    - (different functional interfaces are NOT radically different)